Loafjet/Loafjet/README.md

 * Clone the repo and open `Loafjet.xcworkspace`.
 * There is a live Studio made for developers to customise their Loaf in live.
 The live preview allows to select the best customisation possible.
 * I've provided a demo project to showcase the uses of Loafjet! too.
-* Here you can see and experiment custom Loaf styles in `Examples.swift`.
+* Now you can experiment in the **Studio** and design the best suitable loafjet for your projects.

 | Examples | Studio | Studio |  Studio |
 | --- | --- | -- | -- |